Searching for the best job quickly and efficiently can be a hard task. We list the 47 best job search websites when looking for jobs online.

 Glassdoor is one of the largest job recruiting websites, with over 1 million employers listed on the website.

 Still, they are an excellent resource for jobs that you may find nowhere else and are a rapidly expanding top job board.
+Glassdoor also has an app for mobile devices.

 A job search engine similar to Indeed.com listing millions of jobs yearly.
 It also as salary estimator function.

 They also have a guide section for interviews, resumes, and cover letters.
 If you’re hunting for a job, this a significant source.
+This is one job search website you should definitely check out.

-They boast an user base of over 25,000 recruiters that use their service to find candidates in a broad list of industries and position types.
+This job search website boasts an user base of over 25,000 recruiters that use their service to find candidates in a broad list of industries and position types.

 Google for Jobs

 All you have to do is type in the type of job and city you are looking in and Google will come back with a list of companies with posted job openings.
+This makes for a quick job hunting process.

 Google takes jobs directly from company websites, staffing agency job listings, and is partnered with many job boards to list their openings.

 In the next few years, Google jobs will be the number one destination for the informed job seeker.
+The best part is you can list jobs here for free.

 Craigslist has a general jobs section on its main page for different types of jobs including accounting, engineering, IT, legal, retail, and more.
 The jobs are broken down by city and job type.